 So we need to invest - heavily - in scientific solutions.
 This means pure science - across the board.
 Not just in fields directly related to global warming (like climate science) but more broadly.
 Solutions come from places we typically cannot even guess at.
 The solution of how to get your email and Facebook wirelessly from the server to your computer did not come from technology companies trying to build ever better modems.
 No. WiFi came (in no small part) from astronomy - in particular from pure research into black holes.
 The solution of how to scan the body for tumors at super high resolution before they became dangerous did not come from investing directly in cancer research.
 No. MRI technology came from pure research in quantum physics and rested in large part upon the curiosity of a “lazy” Austrian physicist interested in how silver atoms behaved in a magnetic field.

 But pure research requires money.
 And the more urgent the problem, the more brains we need working on it directly as well as on the periphery.
 We need science.
 And that costs.
 Equipment costs.
 Salaries cost.
 Education costs.
 We need to make lots of money - and fast - to pay for the research that will solve our problems.
 We need to believe that there are solutions or we won’t try.
 Or we will try non-scientific things that simply make us feel good without actually achieving anything.
 We might, for example, complain that profits are evil and wealth is evil and taxation is great and so decide that slowing or reducing private investment in solutions that just might solve the problems taxation never can.
-This is not to say public funding has no place: of course it does.
+This is not to say public funding has no place: for now it must as that system of science funding is so entrenched and better to spend taxes on science than waste them elsewhere.
 But change must come incrementally.
 With science it would be good to increase both at once.
 Not one at the expense of the other.
 When it comes to public funding of pure science, the words of astrophysicist Neil deGrasse Tyson ring true here: "...it's not that you don't have enough money, it's that the distribution of money that you're spending is warped in some way that you are removing the only thing that gives people something to dream about tomorrow."
-So it's not like we need more taxation we just need to think of better ways to spend the money that governments already have.
+(Note from 2018: Tyson was categorically wrong in a related message when he argued that people were deluded thinking that private companies like Elon Musk's "SpaceX" could lead space exploration as recorded here: https://www.theverge.com/2015/11/24/9792854/neil-degrasse-tyson-interview-delusions-of-space-enthusiasts But for this argument to be had in full it is important to note the significant amount of tax money that goes to SpaceX: http://www.latimes.com/business/la-fi-hy-musk-subsidies-20150531-story.html ) So it's not like we need more taxation we just need to think of better ways to spend the money that governments already have.
 And as nations become more wealthy and more educated, we can rely less on the few (those in power in governments) and more on the many (the individuals) to decide where to invest.
 That way politicians do not need to be in control of as much money (that is to say: they do not need to collect as much tax) and individuals can become better off, and better at helping to solve both their own problems and the problems of their society more broadly.

 There will always be problems.
 That is the circumstance we find ourselves in.
 But for any problem there are solutions out there not yet found.
 So how do we find them?